kesslern/ascient/README.md

 # Ascient

-A backend for storing generic data.
+A backend and frontend for storing generic data.
 Exposes an secure REST API usable by web applications, scripts, IoT devices, or any other HTTP capable device.
+An example frontend is provided to consume this data.

+## Running the Project

+Run with docker: `docker-compose up [--detach]`.

+### TODO Development documentation

+- Starting a postgres docker
+- Running the backend and connecting to the postgres docker
+- Running the frontend and proxying to the backend

 ## Users